mantas6/fzf-php/README.md

 ### Arguments

-Or pass any other `fzf` configuration arguments:
+Pass any other `fzf` configuration arguments:

 ```php
 <?php